 The legality of the securities will be passed upon for us by Kirkpatrick & Lockhart LLP, Los Angeles, California.
 All matters of Maryland law will be passed upon for us by McKee Nelson LLP, Washington, D.C.
-In addition, McKee Nelson LLP, Washington, D.C., is providing the legal opinions referred to under "Material federal income tax consequences" in this prospectus.
+In addition, McKee Nelson LLP, Washington, D.C., is providing the legal opinions referred to under "Federal Income Tax Considerations" in this prospectus.